Select therapeutic use:

 <18yrs: not recommended.

+Children <12yrs.
+Post-op management in children <18yrs following tonsillectomy and/or adenoidectomy.
 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.
 During or within 14 days of MAOIs.

-Concomitant carbamazepine, other tramadol- or acetaminophen-containing products: not recommended.
+Concomitant other forms of tramadol, acetaminophen or carbamazepine: not recommended.
 Increased risk of hypotension, respiratory depression, sedation with benzodiazepines or other CNS depressants (eg, non-benzodiazepine sedatives/hypnotics, anxiolytics, general anesthetics, phenothiazines, tranquilizers, muscle relaxants, antipsychotics, alcohol, other opioids); reserve concomitant use in those for whom alternative options are inadequate; limit dosages/durations to minimum required; monitor.
 Risk of serotonin syndrome with serotonergic drugs (eg, SSRIs, SNRIs, TCAs, triptans, 5-HT3 antagonists, mirtazapine, trazodone, tramadol, MAOIs, linezolid, IV methylene blue); monitor and discontinue if suspected.
-Increased risk of seizures with SSRIs, SNRIs, anorectics, TCAs, cyclobenzaprine, promethazine, other opioids, MAOIs, naloxone, neuroleptics, and others that lower the seizure threshold.
+Increased risk of seizures with SSRIs, SNRIs, anorectics, TCAs, cyclobenzaprine, promethazine, other opioids, MAOIs, naloxone, neuroleptics, and others that lower seizure threshold.
 Avoid concomitant mixed agonist/antagonist opioids (eg, butorphanol, nalbuphine, pentazocine) or partial agonist (eg, buprenorphine); may reduce effects and precipitate withdrawal symptoms.
 May be affected by CYP2D6 inhibitors (eg, amiodarone, quinidine, fluoxetine, paroxetine, bupropion).
 Potentiated by CYP3A4 inhibitors (eg, macrolides, azole antifungals, protease inhibitors).
 Antagonized by CYP3A4 inducers (eg, rifampin, carbamazepine, phenytoin).
 May antagonize diuretics; monitor.
 Paralytic ileus may occur with anticholinergics.
 Monitor digoxin, warfarin.

 Opioid + analgesic.